Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

 #lemma(
   name: [Linearizability of `spsc_enqueue`],
-)[The linearization point of `spsc_enqueue` is right after line 2 or right after line 4.] <slotqueue-spsc-enqueue-linearization-point>
+)[The linearization point of `spsc_enqueue` is right after line 2 or right after line 4.] <slotqueue-spsc-enqueue-linearization-point-lemma>

 #lemma(
   name: [Linearizability of `spsc_dequeue`],
-)[The linearization point of `spsc_dequeue` is right after line 6 or right after line 8.] <slotqueue-spsc-dequeue-linearization-point>
+)[The linearization point of `spsc_dequeue` is right after line 6 or right after line 8.] <slotqueue-spsc-dequeue-linearization-point-lemma>

 #lemma(
   name: [Linearizability of `spsc_readFront`],
-)[The linearization point `spsc_readFront` is right after line 11 or right after line 12.] <slotqueue-spsc-readFront-linearization-point>
+)[The linearization point `spsc_readFront` is right after line 11 or right after line 12.] <slotqueue-spsc-readFront-linearization-point-lemma>

 #theorem(
   name: "Linearizability of local SPSC",
-)[The local SPSC is linearizable.] <slotqueue-spsc-linearizability>
+)[The local SPSC is linearizable.] <slotqueue-spsc-linearizability-lemma>

-#proof[This directly follows from @slotqueue-spsc-enqueue-linearization-point, @slotqueue-spsc-dequeue-linearization-point, @slotqueue-spsc-readFront-linearization-point.]
+#proof[This directly follows from @slotqueue-spsc-enqueue-linearization-point-lemma, @slotqueue-spsc-dequeue-linearization-point-lemma, @slotqueue-spsc-readFront-linearization-point-lemma.]

 = ABA problem